 Management fees are the annual costs that general partners (GPs) charge to cover the firm’s day-to-day expenses, like salaries and office rent.
 They are a fixed percentage of the fund’s AUM, usually around 2%, and are paid regardless of how the fund performs.

-On the other hand, carried interest is a performance-based fee that can vary significantly.
+On the other hand, carried interest in a private equity salary is a variable, performance-based fee that can vary significantly.
 It grants firm executives and fund managers a share of the profits, acting as a strong incentive while aligning their interests with those of investors.
 Unlike the management fee, carry is only earned if a fund achieves a pre-agreed minimum return.
 The percentage of it can range from 15-30% of the profits, but it generally amounts to 20% of a fund’s returns.

 At the associate and senior associate level, carry is extremely rare.
 While these private equity positions offer a solid salary, there’s a strong incentive to advance in order to become eligible for carry on the deals you help manage.